Kongobuji Temple 金剛峯寺

-A designated National Treasure and the oldest building nestled in Koyasan, Kongobuji Temple is more than just another place of spiritual worship.
-The temple is the headquarters of the Buddhist sect known as Shingon, founded by the monk, Kobo Daishi, whose mausoleum can be found at nearby Okunoin Temple .
+A designated National Treasure built in the Edo period, Kongobuji Temple at Koyasan is more than just another place of spiritual worship.
+The larger purpose of the temple is to serve as the headquarters of the Buddhist Shingon sect, founded by the monk Kobo Daishi, whose mausoleum can be found at nearby Okunoin Temple .

 The Nankai Rinkan Bus from Koyasan Station will take you to the temple.
 Get off at Kongobuji-mae.

 Koyasan Station can be reached from Gokurakubashi Station on the Nankai Koya Line via the cable car.

 Koyasan dates back to 816 and Kongobuji Temple was built in 1593, then rebuilt in 1863.
 While it is architecturally satisfying from the outside, take off your shoes and step through the doors and you'll be rewarded by Kongobuji Temple's beautiful interior.